 We specialise in hard to find heritage apple varieties from the English/Welsh borderlands and are building our collection of local varieties from all over the country, helping to protect plant biodiversity, and ensure our living heritage continues to be enjoyed for generations to come.

 Trees will be dispatched November onwards

 At our site on the Welsh/English border, all our trees are grown using agroforestry and permaculture principles.
 We achieved certified organic status from the Soil Association in 2020, and manage our site holisitcally for biodiversity, habitat creation, carbon sequestration and soil health.

 The key to growing healthy trees is healthy soil.
 Our soil is fed by a programme of green manures composted on-site and fed right back into the soil.
 This means we don’t need to apply artificial chemical fertilisers to keep our trees happy.

 A routine spray programme comprising organic seaweed extract and garlic oil is carried out throughout the growing season to help with pest and disease resistance as well as to promote strong healthy growth.

 Pruning can be a very daunting task.
 Getting the balance right between creating new growth to develop the shape of the tree and generating high volumes of fruit is a skill that can take a life time to master.
 We offer a pruning service that includes, the formative pruning of newly planted trees, regular maintenance, pruning and the renovation of neglected/poorly pruned trees for you.

-We run grafting courses from the nursery in February and March.
-Tom is available to run pruning and grafting courses for community groups, allotment societies and schools/colleges.
+Tom is also available to run pruning and grafting courses for community groups, allotment societies and schools/colleges.

 If you’re thinking of investing time and money into a new or existing orchard it’s important to get it right from the outset.
 We offer a consultancy service to help you through this process.
 From assessing and selecting the right site, to choosing the right varieties, tree forms and rootstocks, we offer a comprehensive service.